sandover/sandover.github.io/content/index.md

 &nbsp;

 ---
-# oblong industries :: greenhouse sdk (2012-2018)
+# oblong industries :: greenhouse sdk

 I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creative coding SDK based on Oblong's g-speak spatial operating platform.
 Compared to g-speak, Greenhouse's goal was to offer more approachable abstractions and quicker time-to-joy.
-It was released to the public on its own website which our team also created ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)); and was heavily used within the Client Solutions group to quickly execute production-quality work for over 5 years.
+It was released to the public on its own website which our team also created ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)); and was heavily used within the Client Solutions group to quickly execute production-quality work from 2013 to 2018.

 {{< vimeo 553841461 >}}